flowroute/flowroute-sdk-v3-nodejs/README.md

 ```
 #### Errors

-In cases of method errors, the Node.js library raises an exception which includes the HTTP Response code, an error message, and the HTTP body that was received in the request.
+In cases of method errors, the Node.js library raises an exception which includes an error message, and the HTTP body that was received in the request.

 ##### Example Error
 ```
-raise ErrorException('403 Forbidden – The server understood the request but refuses to authorize it.', _context)
+raise ErrorException('Forbidden – The server understood the request but refuses to authorize it.', _context)
 ```